 Wash tomatoes.
 Cut into desired size.
 In the case of my small pear tomatoes, I simply cut in half.
 Full-size tomatoes can be cut in half or quarters, or smaller if you have very large tomatoes.

 Combine vinegar, water, and salt in large pot.
 Bring to a boil and keep hot while you pack the jars.

-Place 1 garlic clove and 1 head of dill (or 2 tsp seeds) in each jar.
+Place garlic clove and dill in each jar.

 Pack tomato pieces into jars and cover with vinegar solution, leaving 1/4-inch headspace.

 Process according to water bath canning instructions.

 You can eat these pickled green tomatoes right away if you like.
 But the flavor won't be there right away.
 If you let your jars sit for 4-5 weeks before opening, this allows the flavors to fully develop.